Skip to main content

 Frequently Asked Questions

-You and your family may have questions about applying to Carnegie Mellon for Fall 2023.
+You and your family may have questions about applying to Carnegie Mellon for Fall 2024.
 We have answers!
-We hope the information below will clarify some of our policy updates since the start of the pandemic.
+We hope the information below will clarify some of our recent policy updates and provide a better understanding of our Admission process.
 We're here to help, so if you still have questions after browsing, you can reach our office via LiveChat, email or phone during normal business hours.

 We've joined over 300 other colleges and universities to sign this collective statement from Harvard’s Making Caring Common project.